jmperez127/jQDialogBox/README.md

 jQDialogBox
 ===========

-a jQuery alternative to native javascript popup boxes.
+A fancy jQuery alternative to native javascript popup boxes.